 Throughout the year teaching staff have opportunities to participate in a range of NESA endorsed professional learning.
 There are whole school professional learning days at the beginning and end of each term.
 To support their teaching and learning accreditation, additional professional learning, workshops and conferences of choice are available to attend.
 Access to online platforms for professional learning is also available to all staff and has been successfully utilised.
-The curriculum is entwined with culture supported by the 8 Ways of Learning that all staff completed in 2022 along with a cultural partnership with Darkinjung Aboriginal Land Council and Kiray Putiung Aboriginal Corporation.

 Darkinjung and Ngarralingayil campuses offer Direct Instruction through the Good to Great Program for literacy and numeracy.
 There has been significant improvement across all stages of learning.
-These distinctive programs have boosted individual learning and enriched aroup learning through which the students have gained pride and confidence.
+These distinctive programs have boosted individual learning and enriched group learning through which the students have gained pride and confidence.
 Both campuses have access to the Hornsby Learning Support Team and the counselling team and through consultation, information, training, and guidance are able to assist the students with appropriate curriculum and wellbeing support.